Castelvill/tiny-ecosystem-clicker/README.md

 1. Select the first action (aquarium) using the buttons at the top of the game window.
 2. Move mouse to the game area (everything below the experience bar) and click the left mouse button - now you have a small aquarium!
 3. You can click on the edges of the aquarium to expand it.
+4. If you want to move the aquarium, select the second action button, click on the selected aquarium and move it with your mouse.
-4. Select any other action button.
+5. Select any other action button (from 2nd to 10th option).
-5. Click the left mouse button above or inside the aquarium.
+6. Move your mouse above or inside the selected aquarium and click the left mouse button.
 Each click performs the selected action.
-6. You can switch actions at any time.
+7. You can switch actions at any time.

-Final step: Enjoy your aquarium!
+Final step: Use all available actions to create many cool aquariums and enjoy the view!

 ## Screenshots